jkougoulos/connector-azure-blob-storage/docs/AzureBlobStorageConnectorDoc.md

     }
 }
 ## Included playbooks
-The `Sample - azure-storage-blob - 1.0.0` playbook collection comes bundled with the Azure Storage Blob connector.
+The `Sample - azure-blob-storage - 1.0.0` playbook collection comes bundled with the Azure Blob Storage connector.
 These playbooks contain steps using which you can perform all supported actions.
-You can see bundled playbooks in the **Automation** > **Playbooks** section in FortiSOAR<sup>TM</sup> after importing the Azure Storage Blob connector.
+You can see bundled playbooks in the **Automation** > **Playbooks** section in FortiSOAR<sup>TM</sup> after importing the Azure Blob Storage connector.

 - List Blob
 - Put Blob